 Through most of the early and mid 19th Century, Horsham's population grew slowly.
 Its character was not altered in any significant way until about 1872, when the North Pennsylvania Railroad extended a rail line from Glenside to New Hope and established a station in the nearby community of Hatboro, two and three quarter miles east of the nucleus of Horshamville.
 Horsham-Hatboro-Byberry Road provided easy access to Hatboro's station and, as a result, residential development began along the road virtually linking the two communities together.
 By 1890, the township's population reached 1,300.

 In 1926, Harold F. Pitcairn, a pioneer in the development of the autogyro, a forerunner of the helicopter, outgrew his flying field in Bryn Athyn and purchased 191 acres of farmland along Easton Road in the vicinity of Graeme Park.
 The new "Pitcairn Field" remained in operation for testing "autogyros" until 1942 when the United States Navy purchased the field.

 Montgomery County includes some 500 square miles and 635,000 plus residents.
 Yet, its population is diverse enough to include such residents as middle-income suburbanites, Pennsylvania Dutch farmers and affluent Main Liners.
 The eastern portion of the county is a densely populated, suburban area with large commercial and industrial districts throughout the region.
 Moving westward, the natural beauty of the land is allowed to open up until, in the far western section, a rich, productive farmland totally replaces the suburban districts.

-: Your Local Real Estate Expert in Horsham, Pennsylvania
+Your Local Real Estate Agent Expert Specializing in Horsham, Pennsylvania